byrd-laif/soilMakers/readme.md

 #### *An opportunity for the creation of something new and beautiful.*

-**Today’s young generation are being handed the biggest challenge of all; *Cultivating Biodiversity* the symbiotic living *'Quality of Life'* on this planet.**
+**Today’s young generation are being handed the biggest challenge of all; *'Cultivating Biodiversity'* the symbiotic living *'Quality of Life'* on this planet.**

 **Not addressing immediate needs is an insult to the young.
 People with passion, purpose and practical skills make the world a better place.**